kadirlofca/kadirlofca.github.io/src/content/projects/01-magnolia-house-vr.md

 I developed a solution to calculate the distance it would take for the audio to reach the user.
 By knowing how much the audio needs to travel, I can adjust the music volume to make it feel like walls are muffling the sound.
 The audio sounded much better this way and users loved it!

 ## Links
-### Spatial Audio
-Audio is a big part of immersion.
-To really sell the environment, I added some audio to the scene; birds chirping outside and music playing inside.
-But there was a problem, the audio didn't feel real.
-When the user moved around the house, the music audio would stay the same whether or not there was a wall between them and the audio source (a music player).

-I developed a solution to calculate the distance it would take for the audio to reach the user.
-By knowing how much the audio needs to travel, I can adjust the music volume to make it feel like walls are muffling the sound.
-The audio sounded much better this way and users loved it!

-## Links
 An article written about this project:
 [Magnolia House VR Article]